 File headers and frequency of checking for change in port

 The first 2 lines are headers.
 The model output includes JDAY, the outlet temperature of each outlet in oC, the flow rate of each outlet in m3/s, and the elevation of each outlet in m.
 A ‘0’ for temperature means that there was no outflow from that outlet.
 The frequency of the output of this file is determined from the input file called ‘w2_selective.npt’.
 In this file, the variable TFRQTMP is the Julian day frequency of the output.
-For the example below (note that the value must be in columns 9-16 in Fortran F, fixed, format), the 0.02083 Julian day is every 30 minutes.
+For the example below, the 0.02083 Julian day is every 30 minutes (note that the value must be in columns 9-16 in Fortran F, fixed, format).